SodiumZH/NFF-Services/wiki/docs_en.md

 2)  Create a handler class inheriting `BefriendingHandler` and override methods in which you define all behaviors on interacting with mobs of a specific class (defined in step 1 with type mapping).
 In these overridden methods you can add very complex logic about befriending the mobs.
 Use `Befriend` in the handler class to finally befriend the mob.
 (By default it will instantly convert the mob to the corresponding Befriended Mob and do data sync.)
 For application examples see *Days with Monster Girls* example project.

-   Please note that if you have a "Debug Befriender" item on the main hand, the interaction method in the handler will NOT be executed, and the target mob will be instantly befriended. (i.e. directly call the `Befriend` method.)
+   Please note that if you have a "Debug Befriender" item (`befriendmobs:debug_befriender`) on the main hand, the interaction method in the handler will NOT be executed, and the target mob will be instantly befriended. (i.e. directly call the `Befriend` method.)

 ## AI Goals